 It’s truly a beautiful place to visit and the architecture is breathtaking.
 You must remain silent inside out of respect and dress modestly.

 Vilnius Cathedral is FREE to visit and is open 7am – 7pm all week.
 It may be closed to visitors during mass times.

 4. Climb up the Vilnius Cathedral Bell Tower

 Just outside the Cathedral Basilica of St Stanislaus is the Vilnius Cathedral Bell Tower.
-This an important part of the cities defence walls and the historic Lower and Upper Castle in the 13th century.
+This was an important part of the cities defense walls and the historic Lower and Upper Castle in the 13th century.